christianalfoni/react-component-boilerplate/README.md

 ### Run all tests with Karma
 * Run `npm test`

-Karma will launch Chrome and Firefox and will run the tests once.
+Karma will launch Chrome and Firefox and run the tests once.